vincent-uden/Potatis-MOS/README.md

-# MOS
+# Potatis-MOS
-## The Original Mopperating System
+## The (Almost) Original Mopperating System

-A small x86 based operating system that currently does nothing.
+A small x86 based operating system that currently does nothing (except having a cool name).
 Run `make run` on linux to assemble and run the boot sector.

 ### Disclaimer